DevExpress/devextreme-angular-template/README.md

 npx devextreme-cli new angular-app app-name --empty
 ```

-You can also clone the current repository to play around with DevExtreme Angular Template.
+You can also clone the current repository to configure the DevExtreme Angular Template.

 ```bash
 git clone https://github.com/DevExpress/devextreme-angular-template/